RobotFramework-Italia/http-api-testing-workshop/robocon2021/robocon-2021-requests-talk.md

 A radical change was needed... so I prepared a big refactor with more CI and tests

-### RobotFramework Italian's Meetup

-I took the opportunity of Italian's Meetup to further discuss and organize coding events to contribute to the library.

 ## New Keyword Structure and 0.8 version

 - Approach more clean and transparent to the original Requests library